LuciusofLegend/Gateway/README.md

  - minor is used when the release includes no breaking changes.
 Patch is set to 0.
  - patch is for non-breaking bugfixes or similar changes.

- beta.x after the version number symbolizes a non-final release.
+ A "-beta.x" after the version number symbolizes a non-final release.
 Mods or texture packs based on developement versions *will not be supported*.

 **A roadmap will be added later in developement**